 Lara Croft (Alicia Vikander) idolized her father as a child.
-He was immensely successful and owned Croft Holdings.
+He was immensely successful and owned his own company, Croft Holdings.
 He traveled a lot, but one day, he never came back.
-Several years had passed, and Lara had not given up hope until now.
+Several years have passed, and Lara had not given up hope until now.
 She feels like she can finally accept that her father has died, and in his unlikely demise, Richard Croft (Dominic West) left his company to his daughter.
-Once Lara was old enough she decided to sign the papers that would make her the owner of her father‘s company.
-As she was signing the contract, Lara receives a mysterious clue that could give her answers about what happened to her father.
+However, as she was signing the contract that would make her the owner of Croft Holdings, Lara receives a mysterious clue that could lead to answers about what happened to her father.

 She quickly discovers that her father was much more than the CEO of a multi-million dollar company.
-He searched the globe for ancient tombs and sacred artifacts, and he disappeared when he traveled to an island where he searched for an especially important tomb.
+He searched the globe for ancient tombs and sacred artifacts, and he disappeared after traveling to an island where he searched for an especially important tomb.
 He was searching for the tomb of Himiko, a mythical queen who was said to have been able to control death and could kill people by simply touching them.
-Her tomb is located on an island in the middle of the Devil’s Sea and, while it would not be an easy journey, Lara is determined to travel to this island to find her father.
+Her tomb is located on an island in the middle of the Devil’s Sea, and while it would not be an easy journey, Lara is determined to find her father.
 She travels to the island, but instead of finding her father, she finds Mathias Vogel (Walton Goggins) who is leading a covert operation to find Himiko’s tomb and unleash her power upon the world.
 He has been unable to locate the tomb for many years, but he thinks that Richard Croft's daughter may be the key to locating the tomb.

 The Pros & Cons